elizerdim/rest-coutries-api/README.md

   }
   ```

-- How to style React Select element with [classNamePrefix prop](https://react-select.com/styles#the-classnameprefix-prop)
+- How to style React Select element with [classNamePrefix prop](https://react-select.com/styles#the-classnameprefix-prop) and [theme object](https://react-select.com/styles#overriding-the-theme).
+At first, I used ```unstyled``` prop but then decided to keep some of the default styles, mainly so that I don't have to write focus and hover states from scratch, so I used a combination of the two methods with ```!important``` flags in my CSS.

 ## Continued development